+Investment property - right of use (1)

-Balance as of December 31, 2019 Amortization Balance as of December 31, 2020 Transfer to right-of-use asset Derecognition of investment property Amortization
+Balance as of December 31, 2020 3,214

+Transfer to right-of-use asset (1,409)

+Derecognition of investment property (1,566)

+Amortization (239)

-Balance as of December 31, 2021(1)
+Balance as of December 31, 2021

-(1) At the end of 2021, the Bank's Management renegotiated the terms and conditions of the lease agreement relating to the head office.
-Such negotiation included the assignment to the lessor of the sublease agreement that was maintained as operating lease and classified as Investment Property - Right-of-Use.
-As the result of the assignment of the sublease agreement, the Bank derecognized the entire investment property arising from the right-of-use assets, as well as its associated lease liability, originating a gain of \$742 thousand recognized in the consolidated statement of profit or loss within the line "Gain (loss) on non-financial assets, net".
+At the end of 2021, the Bank's Management renegotiated the terms and conditions of the lease agreement relating to the Head Office.
+Such negotiation included the assignment to the lessor of the sublease agreement that was maintained as operating lease and classified as Investment Property - Right-of-use.
+As the result of the assignment of the sublease agreement, the Bank derecognized the entire investment property arising from the right-of-use assets, as well as its associated lease liability, originating a gain of \$742 thousand recognized in the consolidated statement of profit or loss within the line "Loss on non-financial assets, net".